yu-jeffy/ink-jet/application.md

 We will have a second Docker container for our Rust environment, where users of the React application can send their code to be compiled and run through CoinFabrik Scout.
 The result is returned to the React application to the user.

 Since we anticipate multiple concurrent users, we need a way to handle multiple requests to compile and check code to our second Docker container.
-We will use a queue within the second Docker container to keep order of requests as they come in.
+We will use a RabbitMQ queue within the second Docker container to keep order of requests as they come in.
 The queue will keep track of the order of requests, and which user to return them to.

 For scaling, if the demand is high enough that our second container cannot handle the requests in a timely manner, we can scale horizontally.
 More Rust environment Docker containers can be added, and a load balancer added to distribute requests between them.